 As far as case study examples go, this one is pretty perfect.
 The design is excellent, with quick-reference data, important facts highlighted, great design elements to draw the users’ eye and attention where you want it, and a customer quote.
 They also have a strong CTA to get in touch, which can get the process moving quickly, or the option to download the case study (turning it into valuable content and a lead magnet) if the customer chooses.

-ONESOURCE is a tax preparation product from Thomas Reuter’s, and the site features the below case study of The Cheesecake Factory—a major American brand— to help showcase value and generate sales.
+ONESOURCE is a tax preparation product from Thomas Reuter’s, and the site features the below case study of The Cheesecake Factory—a major American brand—to help showcase value and generate sales.

 As far as design goes, this case study is clean, organized, and condensed.
 It’s like a digital brochure, with all the information cleanly broken down into bullet points, key quotes and statements, and subheadings.

-They share only the core information that’s needed (including what products were used, what was accomplished, and data about the Cheesecake factory’s tax department), and nothing that isn’t.
+They share only the core information that’s needed (including what products were used, what was accomplished, and data about the Cheesecake factory’s tax department) and nothing that isn’t.
 It’s to the point and highly effective.

 Slack is one of the most popular instant communication chat tools available right now, and especially after everyone had to work from home during the pandemic, we’re guessing a large number of readers are familiar with the platform.

 Their case studies are, as you’d expect, strong and well-written.
-They’re longer, and read almost more like a story-driven blog post than studies like CoSchedule’s fast-facts, brief-and-to-the-point content.
+They’re longer and read almost more like a story-driven blog post than studies like CoSchedule’s fast-facts, brief-and-to-the-point content.
 But this works for this brand; storytelling is powerful, after all, and it’s memorable and relatable.

 In this case study, they use storytelling to really highlight the company’s pain points, focusing on how shopping habits changed and impacted businesses during COVID-19.
-They focus on Shipt, a grocery-delivery company who was thrust into high demand quickly.
+They focus on Shipt, a grocery-delivery company that was thrust into high demand quickly.

 The case study talked about how Shipt had been using Slack for years, but how they really embraced advanced features and integrations during COVID to get the most out of the platform.
 They then share how the company uses it, and share data and statistics about usage.

-There’s a quote from the director of IT in there, too, to stress the importance, and you’ll see they have a “quick facts” tab on the side with a powerful quote that highlights value, key integrations that were featured, and a CTA to both contact the sales team and to try Slack for free.
+There’s a quote from the director of IT in there, too, to stress the importance, and you’ll see they have a “quick facts” tab on the side with a powerful quote that highlights the value, key integrations that were featured, and a CTA to both contact the sales team and to try Slack for free.

 They have a full page of case studies available, all of which state what Slack helped accomplish in a storytelling format as opposed to going hard with the data upfront.
 This feels more casual, but is just as powerful.